Main menu :

 The Lady of Cao, a unique discovery

 The discovery of the Lady of Cao is unique (up to this moment) in Peruvian archaeology.
-This is not only because she is a woman who held a position of power in ancient Moche civilization, but also because of the excellent state of conservation of her tomb and remains, as well the objects and individuals that were found with her and associated with her death.
+This is not only because she is a woman who held a privileged position in ancient Moche civilization, but also because of the excellent state of conservation of her tomb and remains, as well the objects and individuals that were found with her and associated with her death.

 The Lady of Cao’s mummy bundle